T3rex/weather-dashboard/README.md

 ## Polling

+- Current weather data on the dashboard is automatically refreshed using RTK Query polling
-- Dashboard data polls every 60 seconds
+- Polling interval is set to 60 seconds
-- Polling active
+- Polling runs only while the dashboard is mounted
+- Each city card updates silently in the background without UI flicker
+- The last updated timestamp is shown to indicate data freshness
+- Manual refresh is still available and works alongside polling

 # 🗂️ Folder Structure